226 South Maple Avenue Greensburg, PA 15601

 The Crisis Intervention Mobile Program provides face-to-face intervention during crisis situations.
 The Mobile Team assists those in crisis in a variety of situations, addressing such issues as suicidal and homicidal ideation, uncontrollable family members, and poor medication management.
 This service is an expansion of the Mental Health Crisis Hotline and assists persons needing immediate assistance.
 Those experiencing a crisis, or know someone who is, are encouraged to call the crisis hotline at 1-800-836-6010 for immediate assistance.
 The Mental Health Crisis Intervention Mobile Program serves Westmoreland County.

-The Diversion and Stabilization Unit Program is an 8- bed residential facility that provides short-term, 24-hour a day supervised respite accommodations, crisis stabilization services, and counseling for persons in the public mental health system, ages 18 years and up.
+The Diversion and Stabilization Unit Program is an 8-bed residential facility that provides short-term, 24-hour supervised respite accommodations, crisis stabilization services, and counseling for persons with mental health issues ages 18 years and up.
 Services include assessments, treatment planning, individual and group counseling, therapeutic recreational activities, and medication monitoring.
 Referrals to D&SU are made by community mental health agencies, social service organizations and the Mobile Crisis Unit.
 For additional information, please contact D&SU at (724) 552-0305 ext.
 230.

-Pathways Permanent Supportive Housing Program is designed to assist chronically homeless, mental health consumers in securing housing.
+The Permanent Supportive Housing Program is designed to assist chronically homeless, mental health consumers in securing housing.
 The Permanent Supportive Housing apartment building is located on Humphrey Road in Greensburg and has nine furnished apartments.
 Persons interested in the Program must apply for and be eligible for a HUD voucher.
-Permanent Supportive Housing-Transitional Age program assists chroncially homeless, mentally ill consumers between the ages of 18 and 28.
-Permanent Supportive Housing aims to provide low- cost housing to mental health consumers in Westmoreland County, as well as, assistance through Housing Supports.
-For additional information, please contact Permanent Supportive Housing at (724) 552-0305 ext.
-281.
+The Permanent Supportive Housing-Transitional Age program assists chroncially homeless, mentally ill consumers between the ages of 18 and 28.
+Permanent Supportive Housing aims to provide low-cost housing to mental health consumers in Westmoreland County, as well as assistance through Housing Supports.
+For additional information, please contact Permanent Supportive Housing at (724) 834-1260, ext.
+136.

 The Shared Housing Program is designed to assist mental health consumers in securing housing.
 Unlike the Permanent Supportive Housing criteria, mental health consumers interested in the Shared Housing Program do not have to be chronically homeless.
 Also, the Shared Housing Program consists of 2-3 tenants living in the same home, rather than living in their own apartment.
 Each tenant has their own bedroom, treating the other rooms in the home as common areas.
 Currently, there are 2 Shared Housing homes, both located in Mt.
 Pleasant.
 One home is for males and the other home is for females.
-Referrals can be made by self-referral or local mental health and/ or community agencies.
-For additional information, please contact Shared Housing at (724) 552-0305 ext.
-281.
+Referrals can be made by self-referral or through local mental health and/or community agencies.
+For additional information, please contact Shared Housing at (724) 834-1260, ext.
+136.

 Pathways Mental Health Programs are funded through Westmoreland County Behavioral Health and Developmental Services, the PA Department of Welfare, and Value Behavioral Health and the Department of Housing and Urban Development.